spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/3-redis-db.md

 Replace the values with the respective names.

-  * app-name: represents the name of the  app name provided during the Palette App creation process.
+  * app-name: represents the name of the app provided during the app creation process.
   * service-name: The name of the service layer in the app profile.

 Example: